Near Miss

 Leveraging Technology Without Overcomplicating

 Advanced platforms can automate routing, flag duplicate hazards, and generate heat maps of risk hotspots.
-Even so, the most effective tools share three traits:
+Still, the most effective tools share three traits:

 1. Minimal entry friction – a mobile‑first interface that lets a worker snap a photo, add a caption, and hit submit in under 30 seconds.